mpuzelj/vanilla-web/README.md

 - Registration requires email verification.
 All verification emails are captured by MailHog.
 - pgAdmin is pre-configured to connect to the database.
 - For development, all passwords and secrets are set to defaults.
 Change them for production use.
+- Special thanks to Dave Gamache, the author of [Skeleton CSS](https://github.com/dhg/Skeleton).

 ---

+## License

+All parts of Vanilla Web Project are free to use under the open-source MIT license.